-These were also standard installations for many 1970s built houses and if your radiators have not been replaced since your home was built, these are a popular choice for a straight swap that won't change the aesthetics of your rooms.
+Seam top rads were also standard installations for many 1970s-built houses and if your radiators have not been replaced since your home was built, these are a popular choice for a straight swap that won't change the aesthetics of your rooms.

-The straight nature of the finish makes them popular for drying socks and underwear on them, without them sliding off (the radiator)!
+The straight nature of the finish makes them popular for drying socks and underwear on them, without them sliding off.....the radiator, that is!

 All of our convector radiators utilise 3rd generation radiator technology meaning they are more energy efficient, use less water, are manufactured from less steel and provide greater heat outputs than previous generations.
 This means you will be spending less on heating bills as well as knowing that you're likely purchasing a product that has a smaller carbon footprint than what you have in place at the moment.

 Convector radiators require a low water content to run on a low-temperature heating system using ground source heat pumps.
 We know that an energy-efficient heater is important to you, which is why we try to be as elaborate as possible about each unit's energy efficiency.
 We also have low temperature surface radiators for those looking for safe options for public spaces such as schools, hospitals, offices or community centres.

 For example, you may be thinking of a wall-mounted convector heater.
 When selecting our convector radiators, we ensured we chose brands that look good and perform to a high standard.
 We have categorised them into three distinct groups - own brand, premier, and specialist.